Yansu vs Dreamer

 Key Differences

 The most fundamental distinction between Yansu and Dreamer is what they produce.
 Dreamer creates autonomous agents -- background processes that receive instructions, execute tasks, and report results.
 An agent might monitor a news feed, draft a weekly summary, or trigger actions in other services.
-Yansu creates complete applications -- visual, interactive tools with user interfaces, real data integrations, and persistent state that your team opens and uses.
-A Yansu application might be a unified project tracker pulling from Jira, Notion, and Slack, or a competitor monitoring dashboard that refreshes from 65+ live data sources.
-Agents and applications serve different purposes: agents are best for repeatable background execution, while applications are best for collaborative, interactive workflows that teams return to daily.
-Yansu builds the latter proactively, without requiring you to describe what to build.
+Yansu produces knowledge, handoffs, and automations -- it builds a living memory of how you work, takes discrete tasks end-to-end, and runs recurring jobs in the background using real data integrations.
+A Yansu automation might consolidate updates from Jira, Notion, and Slack into a daily digest, or monitor a competitor by refreshing from 65+ live data sources; a Yansu handoff might extract meeting action items and draft the tickets for you.
+Agents and Yansu serve different purposes: agents are best for repeatable background execution you configure, while Yansu acts on its own from observed patterns.
+Yansu does this proactively, without requiring you to describe what to do.

 Code Ownership

-Yansu applications are React and TypeScript projects that live on your device in the ~/.yansu-agent directory.
-You can open, inspect, modify, and export any generated application at any time.
-There is no vendor lock-in -- the code is yours.
+Yansu's knowledge, memory, and automations live on your device in the ~/.yansu-agent directory.
+You can open, inspect, modify, and export any of it at any time.
+There is no vendor lock-in -- it is yours.
 Dreamer agents exist entirely within Dreamer's proprietary platform.
 There is no code export and no self-hosting option.
 All agent logic, configuration, and data lives on Dreamer's infrastructure.
 For teams with compliance requirements, data sensitivity concerns, or a preference for owning their tooling, Yansu's local-first approach provides substantially stronger guarantees.
 With the Dreamer team's March 2026 acquisition by Meta and the technology licensed into Meta's Superintelligence Labs, the long-term availability and independence of the Dreamer platform as a standalone product is an open question that teams should factor into any build-vs-buy decision.

 Proactive vs Reactive

 Dreamer requires you to initiate agent creation: you describe the agent's purpose, configure its behavior, and deploy it.
 The system is reactive -- it responds to your instructions.
 Yansu operates differently.
-It runs in the background, monitors your work across the desktop and seven messaging platforms, identifies recurring friction points and opportunities, and generates applications to address them without waiting to be asked.
-A team that repeatedly cross-references spreadsheet data in a Slack channel would find Yansu building a dedicated lookup tool before anyone thought to request one.
+It runs in the background, monitors your work across the desktop and seven messaging platforms, identifies recurring friction points and opportunities, and sets up automations and handoffs to address them without waiting to be asked.
+A team that repeatedly cross-references spreadsheet data in a Slack channel would find Yansu running an automation that surfaces those lookups before anyone thought to request one.
 This distinction matters most for non-technical users and busy teams: Yansu eliminates the step where you need to recognize a need, articulate it precisely, and spend time configuring a solution.
-The tool arrives because Yansu observed that you needed it.
+The help arrives because Yansu observed that you needed it.

 Pricing Comparison